jqwik-team/jqwik/documentation/src/docs/include/additional-modules.md

 ### Testing Support Module

-This modules artefact name is `jqwik-testing-support`.
-It provides a few helpful methods for generator writers to test their generators - including edge cases and shrinking.
+This modules artefact name is `jqwik-testing`.
+It provides a few helpful methods and classes for generator writers to test their generators - including edge cases and shrinking.

-This module is not in jqwik's default dependencies.
+This module is _not_ in jqwik's default dependencies.
+It's usually added as a test-implementation dependency.